sebastianrb/zype-project/README.md

 * As stipulated in the project instructions, I use predominantly pure JavaScript and some jQuery (no other libraries, frameworks, or plugins)

-* The UI is fully responsive and works nicely on mobile devices
+* The design is original and developed from scratch

 * I completed this project using a Gulp-based workflow